 \bdefi In the situation of Proposition \ref{conisoprop} we say the pairs $(v,E^\odot)$ and $(v',E'^\odot)$ are conjugate, and in the particular situation of Number \ref{CIP1} we say they are equivalent. \edefi

-Roughly, speaking two left dilations (of not necessarily the same product system) are conjugate (equivalent) if they induce inner conjugate (the same) \nbd{E_0}semigroup(s).
+Roughly speaking, two left dilations of two product systems are conjugate (equivalent) if they induce inner conjugate (the same) \nbd{E_0}semigroup(s).
 In either case, the two product systems are necessarily isomorphic.
 The isomorphism is uniquely determined by \eqref{isouni}, once the unitary between the dilation spaces is fixed.

 We see that associating different product systems with the same \nbd{E_0}semigroup means establishing a unique isomorphism between the product systems that behaves well with respect to the left dilations providing the association.
 This remains even true if the two \nbd{E_0}semigroups live on different but isomorphic $E$.
 But what happens if we have two ways $v$ and $v'$ to associate the \it{same} product system $E^\odot$ with the \it{same} \nbd{E_0}semigroup $\vt$ on $\sB^a(E)$?